ABOUT

 Image

-If an incident becomes a state-declared disaster, CSAR works closely with the Colorado Division of Homeland Security and Emergency Management to ensure the right SAR resources are available.
-CSAR and the SAR teams work closely with a host of State of Colorado departments, the Colorado National Guard, the Civil Air Patrol, the USFS, and a great number of other for-profit and nonprofit entities and local agencies, not to mention other first responders and the health care systems.
+If an incident becomes a state-declared disaster, CSAR works closely with the Colorado Division of Homeland Security and Emergency Management to ensure the right BSAR resources are available.
+CSAR and the BSAR teams work closely with a host of State of Colorado departments, federal agencies, the Colorado National Guard, the Civil Air Patrol, and a great number of other for-profit and nonprofit entities and local agencies, not to mention our colleagues from other first response agencies and the health care systems.

 Roughly